 Potatoes cut into long strips and deep-fried were served to American, Canadian, and British troops in Belgium during World War I. Those troops then took stories of “french fries” home with them.

-Another popular dish that you will see on brasserie and café menus all accross France is the steak frites which is a steak paired with French fries.
+Another popular dish that you will see on brasserie and café menus all across France is the steak frites which is a steak paired with French fries.
 Having traveled all over the world, the “french fry” is now a classic.
 You can read more food facts from France here.

 3. Lyonnaise Potatoes